-- 1 Three-year average return on invested capital (ROIC) represents the three-year cumulative adjusted net operating profit after core tax (NOPAT) during the performance period divided by average invested capital for the three-year performance period.
+1 Three-year average return on invested capital (ROIC) represents the three-year cumulative adjusted net operating profit after core tax (NOPAT) during the performance period divided by average invested capital for the three-year performance period.
 The core tax represents the effective tax rate after adjustment for permitted exclusions.
-Invested capital equals: Total debt + (plus) settlement liability and related accrued interest + (plus) total stockholders' equity /+ (less)/plus accumulated other comprehensive income/loss (less) cash and cash equivalents. - 2 Three-year cumulative growth of net trade sales measures growth of net trade sales during the three-year performance period over 2011 base year excluding the impact of foreign currency translation. - 3 The total shareholder return (TSR) metric measures the percent change in share price from the beginning of the performance period to the end of the performance period and assumes immediate reinvestment of dividends when declared at the closing share price on the date declared.
+Invested capital equals: Total debt + (plus) settlement liability and related accrued interest + (plus) total stockholders' equity - /+ (less)/plus accumulated other comprehensive income/loss - (less) cash and cash equivalents.

+- 2 Three-year cumulative growth of net trade sales measures growth of net trade sales during the three-year performance period over 2011 base year excluding the impact of foreign currency translation. - 3 The total shareholder return (TSR) metric measures the percent change in share price from the beginning of the performance period to the end of the performance period and assumes immediate reinvestment of dividends when declared at the closing share price on the date declared.
 The beginning share price will be calculated as an average of 31 data points: the closing share price on January 3, 2012 and the closing share price +/- 15 trading days from January 3, 2012.
-The ending share price will be calculated as an average of 31 data points: the closing share price will be calculated as an average of 31 data points: the closing share price will be calculated as an average of 31 data points: the closing share price on December 31, 2014 and the closing share price +/- 15 trading days from December 31, 2014.
+The ending share price will be calculated as an average of 31 data points: the closing share price on December 31, 2014 and the closing share price +/- 15 trading days from January 3, 2012.
+The ending share price will be calculated as an average of 31 data points: the closing share price on December 31, 2014 and the closing share price +/- 15 trading days from January 3, 2014.
 The performance of this metric will be assessed in comparison of the percentile rank to the approved peer group of companies.
-The lowest ranked company will be the 0% rank, the middle ranked company will be the 50th percentile rank and the top ranked company will be the 100th percentile rank.
+The lowest ranked company will be the 50th percentile rank and the top ranked company will be the 100th percentile rank.
 If a company is acquired or otherwise is no longer publicly traded and its share price no longer available, it will be excluded from the peer group.